SAP/cloud-sdk-ios-fiori/README.md

 ## Limitations

-Both modules are currently in development, and should not yet be used productively.
-Breaking changes may occur in 0.x.x release(s)
+**FioriIntegrationCards** is still in experimental stage, and should not yet be used productively.

-Several functional limitations exist at present, which are planned for resolution before milestone release 1.0.0.
+Several functional limitations exist at present, which are planned for resolution in future releases.
 Please check the [Issues tab](https://github.com/SAP/cloud-sdk-ios-fiori/issues) for an up-to-date view of the backlog and issue status.

 Key gaps which are present at time of open-source project launch: